beejjorgensen/bgc/src/bgc_part_1400_env.md

 ## Exit Status

+Did you notice that the function signatures for `main()` have it returning type `int`?
+What's that all about?
+It has to do with a thing called the _exit status_, which is an integer that can be returned to the program that launched yours to let it know how things went.

-There are a number of ways a program can exit in C, including `return`ing from `main()`, or calling one of the `exit()` variants.
+Now, there are a number of ways a program can exit in C, including `return`ing from `main()`, or calling one of the `exit()` variants.

 All of these methods accept an `int` as an argument.

+Side note: did you see that in basically all my examples, even though `main()` is supposed to return an `int`, I don't actually `return` anything?
+In any other function, this would be illegal, but there's a special case in C: if execution reaches the end of `main()` without finding a `return`, it automatically does a `return 0`.

-So far, we've done a lot of `return 0` from `main()`, but what does the `0` mean?
+But what does the `0` mean?
 What other numbers can we put there?
 And how are they used?

 The spec is both clear and vague on the matter, as is common.
 Clear because it spells out what you can do, but vague in that it doesn't